Sir Jim Ratcliffe: Team Ineos owner makes late bid to buy Chelsea

-A spokesperson for Sir Jim Ratcliffe confirmed the offer to buy Chelsea; "This is a British bid, for a British club," he said.
-"We believe that a club is bigger than its owners who are temporary custodians of a great tradition.
-With responsibility to the fans and the community"
+A spokesperson for Sir Jim Ratcliffe confirmed the offer to buy Chelsea: "This is a British bid, for a British club"; Boston Celtics owner Stephen Pagliuca out of running, leaving Todd Boehly and Sir Martin Broughton now battling it out with Ratcliffe for ownership.

 Sir Jim Ratcliffe has tabled a last-minute £4.25billion bid to buy Chelsea.